Glen Jean, West Virginia

+History

 The area had been known as White Oaks, but when the town was founded in the early 1870s the community was named for Jean McKell, the wife of landowner Thomas G. McKell.
 The town was a center for the coal mining industry and a railroad junction, formerly boasting an opera house, hotels and a company store.
+Glen Jean was incorporated in 1898.
 Much of the town has disappeared since the end of the coal boom.
 The chief remaining structure is the Bank of Glen Jean, listed on the National Register of Historic Places.
 Glen Jean is the headquarters of New River Gorge National Park and Preserve, located across the street from the bank building, which now functions as a visitor contact center.
 Glen Jean is also home to the Boy Scouts of America's national high adventure base, The Summit Bechtel Reserve.
 Glen Jean held the 24th World Scout Jamboree in 2019.

 The latitude of Glen Jean is 37.926 N. The longitude is 81.15 W. It is in the Eastern Time Zone.
 The elevation is 1,627 feet.

 Nearby parks and recreation sites include the Bluestone National Scenic River, the Gauley River National Recreation Area, and the New River Gorge National Park and Preserve.